brimdata/zed/docs/language/search-syntax/README.md

 Terms wrapped in parentheses will be evaluated _first_, overriding the default left-to-right evaluation.

-For example, we've noticed there's some test score records that have `null` values for all three test scores.
+For example, we've noticed there are some test score records that have `null` values for all three test scores.

 #### Example: